 Sweden has double-taxation agreements with most EU/EEA countries, so you do not pay tax in two countries on the same income.
 Regulations in the double-taxation agreement with the other country may therefore mean that the Swedish taxation law is limited even if you are fully liable for tax in Sweden.

-When you move to Sweden, you must contact the Swedish Tax Agency and register in the Population Register.
-The Swedish Tax Agency then prepares a tax card (A-skattsedel) for you.
-This means that your employer can deduct tax from your salary and pay social security charges (arbetsgivaravgifter).
+If you have registered in the Population Register and want to start working in Sweden, you must contact the Swedish Tax Agency (Skatteverket) for a tax card (A-skattsedel).
+With a tax card, your employer can deduct tax from your salary and pay employer contributions (arbetsgivaravgifter).